nmayorov/nmayorov.github.io/content/posts/verify_smoother/index.md

 2. The smoother does indeed gives lower error RMS than the filter
 3. The steady state smoother RMS is lower by the factor of approximately $\sqrt{2}$ compared to the filter RMS
 4. The smoother performance is worse near the start and terminal epochs
-5. The noise vectors are marginally observable in this model, i. e. the smoother error RMS is slightly lower than the noise standard deviation
+5. The noise vectors are marginally observable in this model, i. e. the smoother error RMS and SD are slightly lower than the noise standard deviation

 # Conclusion